sauvank/packagist-console-table/README.md

 use ConsoleTable\Table;

 $columns = [
-    'column title', // By default, the size column = 30 char
+    'column title', // By default, the size of the column is equal to the big string in title column or row.

      [ // If you want define custom size for this column 'name' => 'release',